The Annunciation (Tanner)

 The Annunciation is an 1898 painting by the African-American painter Henry Ossawa Tanner.
 It depicts the biblical scene of the Annunciation, where the archangel Gabriel visits Mary to announce that she will give birth to Jesus.
 The painting is held by the Philadelphia Museum of Art.

 Description

 The painting features the archangel Gabriel and Mary during the Annunciation.
 The event is narrated in Luke 1:26–38, in which Gabriel tells Mary that she will bear Jesus, the Son of God.
-Perhaps influenced by the fundamentalist teachings of the African Methodist Episcopal Church, Tanner uses a column of light to depict Gabriel and paints Mary in peasant clothing with no halo or other discernible holy attributes.
-This subject treatment differs greatly from other paintings of the Annunciation, such as Dante Gabriel Rossetti's Ecce Ancilla Domini (1850), which a contemporary critic claimed they saw a reminder of in Tanner's The Annunciation.
+Tanner uses a column of light to depict Gabriel and paints Mary in peasant clothing with no halo or other discernible holy attributes.
+This subject treatment differs greatly from other paintings of the Annunciation, such as Dante Gabriel Rossetti's Ecce Ancilla Domini!
+(1850), which a contemporary critic claimed they saw a reminder of in Tanner's The Annunciation.
 The room where the scene takes place is furnished with textiles, ceramics, and stone flooring—elements that would reappear in Tanner's later biblical paintings.